 Flood insurance started at $1,296.00 in 2008 and as of September this year it was up to $2,521.00.
 Somehow this goes a bit beyond the normal inflation.

-We’ve lived in the property for close to 8 years now and every year we pay our flood flood_pintinsurance.
+We’ve lived in the property for close to 8 years now and every year we pay our flood insurance.
 Not because we want, not because we seem to get any benefit from it but because our mortgage company insists on it.
 We are in the 100 year flood zone after all.
 If you have a mortgage and live in a flood zone, flood insurance is not voluntary.
 Mortgage companies want to protect their assets and will make you pay for it.

 Funny thing started happening over the last couple of years.
 Every year the bill would come (actually my monthly escrow would get disbursed) and every year I would go to the FEMA website and look at the maps.
 There it was: our property still in the flood zone, but… The neighbor across the canal no longer was.
 Same thing the year after, our property in the flood zone but another neighbor’s no longer was.
 What was this magic that was elevating my neighbor’s land?
 Nothing magical about it; year after year neighbors started questioning the flood maps, hiring engineers and getting their elevation re-evaluated.
 The times this was done it was determined their properties were no longer (never were) in the zone.